appleguy19/toolbox/README.md

 From here on out, simply run `gulp` from your terminal and you're good to go!

 + `gulp` - recompiles and minifies your theme assets.
+It will drop them off in the `/dist` directory.

 #### Support